 We believe that through motivation and encouragement, children are able to use all the knowledge that they have been taught in an independent and effective way in order for them to find enjoyment in reading and writing and prepare them for their ongoing learning journey.

-Thorough robust teaching of phonics the children will have a secure knowledge of the phonic system.
+Through robust teaching of phonics, the children will have a secure knowledge of the phonic system.
 They will be independent, fluent readers who can write with automaticity.
 This will provide them with skills for life-long learning.